-- the final prospectus for the bonds, - · a statement of system restoration charge remittances made to the trustee as of the most recent interest payment date, - a statement reporting the balances in the collection account and in each subaccount of the collection account as of the most recent interest payment date, - a statement showing the balance of outstanding bonds that reflects the actual periodic payments made on the bonds as of the most recent interest payment date, - the semi-annual servicer's certificate delivered for the bonds pursuant to the servicing agreement, - the text (or a link to the website where a reader can find the text) of each true-up filing in respect of the outstanding bonds and the results of each true-up filing, - any long-term credit ratings of the servicer assigned by the rating agencies, - material legislative or regulatory developments directly relevant to the outstanding bonds, - any reports and other information that we are required to file with the SEC under the Securities Exchange Act of 1934, and - a current organization chart for the issuing entity and servicer (unless the servicer is not related to us in which case the servicer will post two separate organization charts), in each case disclosing the parent company and material subsidiaries of the servicer and us.
+- the final prospectus for the bonds, - · a statement of system restoration charge remittances made to the trustee as of the most recent interest payment date, - a statement reporting the balances in the collection account and in each subaccount of the collection account as of the most recent interest payment date. - a statement showing the balance of outstanding bonds that reflects the actual periodic payments made on the bonds as of the most recent interest payment date, - · the semi-annual servicer's certificate delivered for the bonds pursuant to the servicing agreement, - the text (or a link to the website where a reader can find the text) of each true-up filing in respect of the outstanding bonds and the results of each true-up filing, - any credit ratings of the general mortgage bonds of the servicer assigned by the rating agencies and, if no general mortgage bonds are outstanding, then the ratings on any other senior secured debt securities of the servicer or, if no senior secured debt securities are outstanding, the ratings on any outstanding senior unsecured debt securities of the servicer, - · material legislative or regulatory developments directly relevant to the outstanding bonds, - · any reports and other information that we are required to file with the SEC under the Securities Exchange Act of 1934, and - a current organization chart for the issuing entity and servicer (unless the servicer is not related to us in which case the servicer will post two separate organization charts), in each case disclosing the parent company and material subsidiaries of the servicer and us.